singhbhupinder55/PRPilot-AI-Code-Review-Platform-/README.md

 ## ingestion-service

-Kafka consumer that turns a PR event into searchable code context.
+Kafka consumer that turns a PR event into searchable, embedded code context.

 - Consumes `pr.events` via `@KafkaListener`, using `ErrorHandlingDeserializer` so a malformed message can't take down the consumer or loop indefinitely
 - Shallow-clones the target repo with JGit (depth=1, no full history)
 - Chunks source files into fixed-size, line-based segments (baseline strategy;
   AST-aware chunking is a planned improvement)
-- Persists chunks to Postgres via Spring Data JPA, with the schema managed by Flyway (`ddl-auto: validate` — no auto-DDL in any environment)
+- Persists chunks to Postgres via Spring Data JPA, schema managed by Flyway (`ddl-auto: validate` — no auto-DDL in any environment)
+- Generates embeddings via Voyage AI's `voyage-code-2` model, batched for efficiency with exponential backoff retry on rate limits
-- `code_chunks` table includes a pgvector `vector(1024)` column with an HNSW index for approximate nearest-neighbor search, ready for embeddings
+- Stores 1536-dim vectors in a pgvector column with an HNSW index, enabling fast approximate nearest-neighbor similarity search

 ```bash
 cd services/ingestion-service